HCL Z Abend Investigator

 Overview of the Fault Report view

-The Fault Report view is a collection of tabs that enable the user to view different sections of the report.
+The Fault Report view is a collection of tabs that provide access to the different sections of the report.

-Some sections have hyperlinks that will open source files at a specific line number.
+Some sections contain hyperlinks that you can use to open source files at a specific line number.